Kartiksinghbisen/Sales-Analytics/README.md

 ## Company Background
 AtliQ Hardware specializes in selling computers and accessories globally through retailers, direct sales, and distributors.
 With a significant global presence, the company continues to expand its operations.

+## Insights

+## Customer Net Sales Performance

+The insights gained from the analysis of customer net sales performance indicate that the company's sales efforts have been effective in meeting or exceeding its predetermined targets.
+This suggests that the company's sales team is adept at identifying and capitalizing on opportunities, and its products or services are resonating well with customers.